acend/container-basics-training/content/en/docs/04/_index.md

 7cb31f821233        mariadb             "docker-entrypoint..."
 32 minutes ago      Up 32 minutes       3306/tcp            upbeat_blackwell
 ```

-To stop a container you can use the command:
+To stop a container use the command:

 ```bash
 docker stop <container>
 ```
-Then we check the new state with
+After that, check the new state with

 ```bash
 docker ps
 ```
-This should show only one container running now:
+This should show only one container running:
 ```
 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS               NAMES
 699e82ed8f1f        mariadb             "docker-entrypoint..."
 9 minutes ago       Up 9 minutes        3306/tcp            jolly_bardeen